ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

-### Provide reason as to why it labeled a text as such
+### Dependent: provide reason on a labeling decision

-### Providing exemplars via few-shot learning

 ## Final thoughts